-So you’re wondering what the steps to buying a house for the first time are?
+The steps to buying a house for the first time include:

 In this post, we’re diving deep into the sometimes confusing world of home buying.
 I walk you through the entire process from start to finish and take the mystery out of the process and terms.